+Risk type

-Risk type Managing the risk Key management retention Regis has several core programs that are designed to identify Regis relies on a specialised management team with significant aged care industry knowledge and experience. and develop employees with specialist skill sets required for key management and leadership positions.
-If Regis is not able to retain key members of its management team, Regis may not be able to operate its business to the Surveys are conducted to regularly evaluate culture and current standard, which may undermine its ability to comply employee engagement. with regulations and may reduce demand for Regis' services from existing and prospective residents.
-These occurrences ability to grow.
+Regis relies on a specialised management team with significant aged care industry knowledge and experience.

+If Regis is not able to retain key members of its management team, Regis may not be able to operate its business to the current standard, which may undermine its ability to comply with regulations and may reduce demand for Regis' services from existing and prospective residents.
+These occurrences may adversely impact Regis' business operations including its ability to grow.